Instability of Legendrian knottedness, and non-regular Lagrangian concordances of knots: Preliminaries

 \emph{Move K--I: Introducing/cancelling a pair of handles:} A Weinstein one- and two-handle that are in cancelling position can be either introduced or removed.
 This is a standard Kirby move; see \cite[Section 5]{DingGeiges08} in work by Ding and Geiges for the version in contact topology.
 This move is shown in Figure \ref{fig:m1}.

-\emph{Move K--II: Handle-sliding parallel strands:} Handling sliding parallel strands of a Legendrian over the two-handle which is in cancelling position gives rise to a move shown in Figure \ref{fig:m2}.
+\emph{Move K--II: Handle-sliding parallel strands:} Handling sliding parallel strands of a Legendrian over a Weinstein two-handle which is in cancelling position gives rise to a move shown in Figure \ref{fig:m2}.
 This is a standard Kirby move; the version in contact manifolds was described by Ding and Geiges in \cite{DingGeiges08}; and Casals and Murphy in \cite{CasalsMurphy}.

-\emph{Move K--III: Introducing a double-stabilisation:} Taken any number of parallel strands that pass through a single one-handle, one can move the top one to the bottom, introducing a double stabilisation of the same.
+\emph{Move K--III: Introducing a double-stabilisation:} Given any number of parallel strands that pass through a single one-handle, one can move the bottom strand to the top, introducing a double stabilisation of the same.
 See \cite[Figure 17]{Gompf94} for one version, also its reflection in the z-axis is a possible move.
 See Figure \ref{fig:m3}.

 \emph{Move K--IV: Moving strands around the attaching sphere:} The bottom strand to the left (resp. right) of the left (resp. right) attaching sphere can be moved to the top of the right (resp. left) side of the same attaching sphere.
 The strand is given an additional downward cusp-edge in the direction oriented away from the attaching sphere.
-See Figure \ref{fig:m4}.
+See Figure \ref{fig:m4} for the move in the front projection, and Figure \ref{fig:m4lag} for how the move can be described using the Lagrangian projection.